 In addition, if your laptop uses a dedicated graphics card and you have a passive cooling setting in the advanced power options, the exhaust fan will speed up to avoid or reduce overheating.

-I hope that, using the steps above, you have been able to figure out if your laptop has a dedicated graphics card.
+I hope that using the steps above, you can figure out if your laptop has a dedicated graphics card.

 Remember, dedicated graphics cards offer enhanced gaming and everything, but they can be hard on your laptop.